MicrosoftDocs/azure-ai-docs/articles/ai-studio/tutorials/deploy-chat-web-app.md

 ## Deploy your web app

-Once you're satisfied with the experience in Azure AI Foundry portal, you can deploy the model as a standalone web application.
+Once you're satisfied with the experience in the Azure AI Foundry portal, you can deploy the model as a standalone web application.

 ### Find your resource group in the Azure portal

 In this tutorial, your web app is deployed to the same resource group as your [Azure AI Foundry hub](../how-to/create-secure-ai-hub.md).
 Later you configure authentication for the web app in the Azure portal.

-Follow these steps to navigate from Azure AI Foundry to your resource group in the Azure portal:
+Follow these steps to navigate to your resource group in the Azure portal:

 1. Go to your project in [Azure AI Foundry](https://ai.azure.com).
 Then select **Management center** from the left pane.
 1. Under the **Project** heading, select **Overview**.